jwvictor/cubby/README.md

 - `-V`: override configured viewer (one of `editor`, `stdout`, or `viewer`) -- `stdout` is often used when calling Cubby from a script
 - `-b`: when using stdout, shows body only (default: true)

+### `grep`

+Pull down each blob in your blobspace, decrypt it, and search it for a substring.
+Regular expression support is forthcoming.

+Usage: `cubby grep [-i] <substring>`

+Example: `cubby grep bonjour`

+Optional parameters include:

+- `-i`: case insensitive search

 ### `list`